Castlevania: The Adventure: Gameplay

 The top of the screen display's the time remaining in the stage, while the bottom of the screen show's the player's current health and score.
 At the center of the screen, Christopher, the player character, is whipping an enemy.

-Set a century after the events of Castlevania: Curse of Darkness and a century before the events of the original Castlevania, the player controls Christopher Belmont, a descendant of Trevor Belmont and ancestor of Simon Belmont, who goes on a quest to defeat Dracula.
+The player controls Christopher Belmont, the ancestor of Simon Belmont, who goes on a quest to defeat Dracula.

 The game consists of four stages, and unlike other Castlevania games, there are no sub-weapons, but hearts are used to restore health.
 The player has three lives, after losing them the player must restart the level.
 Weapons can be upgraded, such as the whip into the chain whip and flame whip, but any enemy damage will downgrade an upgraded weapon.
 At the end of each level, there is a "primary evil" (boss) to confront.
 Players can utilize crystals, hearts, and crosses of gold.
 There is a point counter, and at 10,000 points, a player receives an extra life, and receives one for every 20,000 points after that.
 Each stage has a time limit in which to complete the level.